factor/factor/apps/tetris/README.txt

 space bar:          drop the piece
 p:                  pause/unpause
 n:                  start a new game
-q:                  quit (currently just stops updating, see TODO)

-Running tetris-window will leave a tetris-gadget on your stack.
-To get your current score you can do:

-tetris-gadget-tetris tetris-score

 TODO:
-- close the window on quit
 - rotation of pieces when they're on the far right of the board
-- show the score and level, maybe floating about the screen somewhere
 - make blocks prettier